matrukan/Superstore_Sales-EDA/README.md

 1. Sales Analysis by Product Category
 2. Monthly Sales Trend
 3. Customer segmentation (RFM analysis)
-    This visualization shows our customer segmentation based on R-Recency (how recently they purchased) F- Frequency (how often they purchase) M- Monetary value (how much they spend)
+    -customer segmentation based on R-Recency (how recently they purchased) F- Frequency (how often they purchase) M- Monetary value (how much they spend)
 5. Profitability by category and region
 6. Geographic Analysis
     - Top 10 States by Profit